kksgandhi/personal_site/Video Games and Moral Pedagogy-Staines.md

 Talks a bit about Navaez's [[integrated ethics education]], but doesn't really go to deep into it.

-Are [[direct morality systems]] that bad?
+Are [[mechanical morality systems]] that bad?
 People still understand the consequences and such.

  - [[prosocial game claims bolster violent video game claims]]
  - integrated ethics education is great, but doesn't talk about whether it should be groups or solo, lesson structure, and metrics.